×

 • Taking pancreatic enzyme supplements to improve digestion.

 For severe cases, the doctor will attempt a procedure to widen the minor papilla, the small opening that is draining the pancreas currently.
-They may do this one of two ways:
+They may do this in one of two ways:

-If there are no symptoms, there is nothing to bother about.
+If there are no symptoms, there is nothing to worry about.
 A patient can live their entire life not knowing that they have pancreas divisum.
 People with symptoms can manage well without any serious medical intervention.
 In painful cases, both endoscopy and surgery are believed to be safe and worthwhile options to repair the condition.
 These options may not always work for chronic pancreatitis.

 A patient without symptoms may discover that they have pancreas divisum when undergoing an imaging test for another condition.
 In such cases, no action or focus is required.
-Specifically, when no symptoms have shown up so far, there is a very low chance that they may show up the future.
+Specifically, when no symptoms have shown up so far, there is a very low chance that they may show up in the future.
 If the patient has symptoms, going through with the doctor’s advice is an efficient way to deal with this condition.
 Both endoscopy and open surgery work well for most patients.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.